 Limited Tort Accidents in Philadelphia

 As a local car accident attorney can explain, people with “limited tort” coverage should still have coverage for basic financial losses mentioned above.
 Still, they can only file suit for other damages if they suffer a “serious injury,” which typically means one that results in a permanent disability.
-The skilled Philadelphia lawyers at Ostroff Injury Law are not afraid to take on limited tort cases for car crash victims, and we are highly skilled at finding the exceptions many other law firms miss out on, allowing you to be fairly compensated for your injuries.
+The skilled Philadelphia lawyers at Ostroff Godshall Injury and Accident Lawyers are not afraid to take on limited tort cases for car crash victims, and we are highly skilled at finding the exceptions many other law firms miss out on, allowing you to be fairly compensated for your injuries.

 Challenges in Filing Suit for a Car Wreck

 Even if you have the right to sue over a car crash, you might need to prove that you weren’t at fault for causing or worsening your injuries through your own misconduct.
 If you are found partially at fault for your own accident-related damages, the court could reduce your compensation or even restrict you from collecting any money.

 Pennsylvania law also sets a strict time limit of two years for filing a lawsuit after a car accident.
 There are some exceptions to this rule under specific circumstances, as an experienced motor vehicle accident attorney at our firm can explain.
 It is a good idea to contact a skilled lawyer as soon as possible after a car crash in Philadelphia to protect your right to pursue compensation.